 It appears that ConvertKit has done a great job of marketing and thus has the highest cachet in the marketplace.
 This is because so many of the "big boys" use it and are affiliates for it.
 So, if you'd liked to be with the "in crowd", you might want to consider ConvertKit.

 Since each one of these email marketing applications has a ton of functionality, perhaps more than you will ever need, the pricing becomes a major factor in selecting the application for your blog.
 The pricing is handled slightly different by each of the vendors, in particular the ranges associated with specific prices are typically different.

 In the table below, I have selected four specific subscriber quantities and listed the pricing (Both monthly/yearly if available) for each of the three providers.
 This will give you a pretty good understanding of the differences in the application pricing.

-As you can see from the table, ConvertKit is the most expensive of the three providers and is approximately four times more expensive than the least expensive provider, MailerLite.
+As you can see from the table, ConvertKit is the most expensive of the three providers and is approximately 2-3 times more expensive than the least expensive provider, MailerLite.
 In our opinion, this is the one factor that MailerLite has going for it big time.
 Depending on the user's particular needs, the difference in MailerLite's functionality may, or may not, impact their ability to meet their emailing goals.
 However, the one thing that a user can be absolutely sure about is that they will save money with MailerLite - in some cases, a significant amount of money.
 If you are a blogger, an important way to increase your profits, is to reduce your expenses.

 An important part of monetizing your food blog is to start growing an email list of fans that you can easily share your valuable content with.
 Fortunately, there are numerous high quality, affordable email systems available to bloggers today.
 In this article we have covered the three we have familiarity with and are comfortable recommending.
 Since different food bloggers have varying requirements, we do not want to recommend just one application but either MailChimp, MailerLite, or ConvertKit would work well.